Hevia/blog/_posts/2022-06-22-prompting-misinformation.md

 layout: post
 description: I am now justified in all the time I spent learning about  climate conspiracies.
 categories: [misinformation, climate]
-title: Crafting prompts to tease out climate misinformation from GPT-3 🤯
+title: Prompting climate misinformation from GPT-3 🤯
 ---
 # Introduction
 Ever since OpenAI widen access to GPT-3 API I've had a lot of fun toying with it.
 Most of time I've spent for goofs with friends, but after reading about some of the safety measures OpenAI had taken.
 I wondering if less common climate myths were overlooked or not in that safety calculation.